PREPRINT

 The Team

 When trying to tackle big projects with small teams, a huge factor that determines your success will be the skills of your team.
-In stark contrast to large companies with armies of programmers to tackle a problem, you are probably going to have one to five software engineers.
+In stark contrast to large companies with armies of programmers to tackle a single problem, you'll probably have to deal with one to five software engineers for big projects.
 Very similar to RPGs, your team should consist of people that are generally well skilled and have niche skills in specific areas.

 To once more reiterate the following point: A team without capable members, or members that are unwilling to learn is bound to fail.
-Having experienced teams where skill was a rarity, or highly held back by process / project management, trust me: If you find yourself in such a team, leave sooner rather than later, for your own sanity.
+Having personally experienced teams where skill was a rarity, or has been highly held back by the process / project management, trust me: If you find yourself in such a team, leave sooner rather than later for your own sanity.

-I am convinced that giving a team member meaningful tasks is key.
-That means devs must know why this feature is required, even if the feature is annoying or very difficult to implement.
+I am convinced that giving team members meaningful tasks is key.
+That means that devs must know why this feature is required, even if the implementation of the feature is annoying or very difficult.

 Fields of Expertise

-If you're reading this, you're probably a dev or lead of a small company.
+We've already established that you're probably a dev or a lead at a small company.
 You will be expected to take on a broader range of responsibilities than engineers in larger companies.
 Being an ace of all spades is key, but not an easy thing.
 Make sure to organize your team well (have experts in different fields) and support them if they want to broaden their knowledge.
 Each developer has their own individual technical strengths and academical knowledge.
 Embrace their skills (e.g., CI/CD work) while keeping them informed about all other technologies in use.

 "Free Friday" / "Creative Friday" projects have also proven to be a very effective tool to broaden and deepen the skills of teams.
 "Free Friday" projects means that the team is encouraged to spend time on non-business-critical projects, on specific days of the week.
 For example: